About Voice of the Sea

-Join us for our monthly YouTube watch party and live-chat!
-Each month, Voice of the Sea releases a new TV episode.
-The following week, we host an online premiere of the episode on YouTube.
+Join us for our YouTube watch party and live-chat!
+Following our TV premiere in Hawaiʻi, we host online watch parties for each new episode on YouTube.
 Our featured experts join viewers to watch the episode and “live chat.”
 This is a perfect opportunity to ask questions, engage students, and connect with the community!
 Subscribe to our YouTube channel Here.

 Have a question?
 Want to join our monthly e-mail list to be notified about new episodes, upcoming events, and watch parties?
 Send us a note to email@example.com.

 Voice of the Sea episodes are linked to freely available standards-aligned content and student activities:

 - Grades 3-5 in the Sea Earth Atmosphere Curriculum

 - Grades 6-12 in the Exploring Our Fluid Earth curriculum

 - Read, listen to the audio-book, or download the Scientia e-book about Voice of the Sea: Innovation in Science Communication